Credit card APR ranges, explained

-If you want to open a new credit card, you may start comparing features to decide which one is the best for you.
-One category you'll likely see listed within the terms of every credit card is the card's APR.
-What are credit card APR rates?
-Let's learn more.
+If you want to open a new credit card, you may want to start by comparing features to decide which one is best for you.
+One category you’ll likely see listed within the terms of every credit card is the card’s APR.

 There are two types of purchase APR that you may see for a credit card: